-What are Genetically Engineered (GE) Trees?
+What Are Genetically Engineered Trees?

 Trees such as eucalyptus, American chestnut, poplar and pine are being genetically engineered for traits including faster growth, insect and disease resistance, and altered wood composition.
-If released commercially, these GE trees risk contaminating native forests, damaging ecosystems and harming communities due to the following:
+If released commercially, these GE trees risk contaminating native forests, damaging ecosystems and harming communities

 Trees have a very long life-cycle.
 They can live for decades to centuries, so the risks they pose to forests and communities are impossible to assess over the long term.
 Because these risks are both potentially very dangerous and unknowable, GE trees must be prohibited.
 In addition:

 - Trees produce seeds and pollen that can travel up to hundreds of miles.
 If those seeds carry genetically-engineered material, they can irreversibly contaminate native forests.
 In the case of the GE American chestnut, it is being developed with the explicit intention of releasing it into forests to contaminate wild American chestnuts.
 Experts admit that in 100 years there could be no non-GE American chestnuts remaining in the wild.

 - People living near the GE tree plantations face health risks from the toxic agrochemicals used on the plantations (pesticides, herbicides, fertilizers).
 Additionally, if the trees are insect resistant, the pollen will contain insecticidal properties and could be dangerous to inhale.

 - Every year forests are destroyed to expand faster growing and more economically valuable industrial GE tree plantations.
 This worsens climate change, devastates biodiversity and harms human communities that depend on those forests.